taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_kernel/README.md

 ## Kernel config variables

-Starting from **lvemanager 4.0-25.5**, **lve-utils 3.0-21.2**, and **cagefs-6.1-26**, CloudLinux OS Shared utilities can read/write kernel config variables from a custom config /etc/sysctl.d/90-cloudlinux.conf (earlier, the parameters were read/written only from sysctl.conf ).
+Starting from **lvemanager 4.0-25.5**, **lve-utils 3.0-21.2**, and **cagefs-6.1-26**, CloudLinux OS utilities can read/write kernel config variables from a custom config /etc/sysctl.d/90-cloudlinux.conf (earlier, the parameters were read/written only from sysctl.conf ).

-CloudLinux OS Shared utilities get parameter by using `sysctl` system utility.
+CloudLinux OS utilities get parameter by using `sysctl` system utility.
 So for now, even if a config variable is not set in the `sysctl.conf` and in the `/etc/sysctl.d` config files, this variable will be read by `sysctl` utility directly from `/proc/sys`.

 If you changed some kernel variables in `/etc/sysctl.d/90-cloudlinux.conf` you need to apply these changes to the kernel parameter by running the command: